 The incapacity planning solutions that we use for each family are unique and individualized to your family structure, family dynamic, and wishes.

 Call 503-641-6262 to schedule a complimentary consultation to discuss your incapacity planning and health care directive needs.

 Incapacity Planning Tools:

-- Advanced Directives and Health Care Powers of Attorney to allow doctors to listen to your loved ones regarding your wishes for the nature and level of care you would like to receive as well as whether you would like tube feeding and/or life support if you are suffering and near death.
+- Advanced Directives and Health Care Powers of Attorney to allow doctors to listen to your loved ones regarding whether you would like tube feeding and/or life support if you are near death.

 - Name successor trustees of your trust to allow for the seamless and legally enforceable transition of the management of your assets from you to a loved-one when you become incapacitated.

 - Incapacity Panels.
 If you become incapacitated and don’t have an incapacity plan, your kids will have to undergo the expensive and difficult process of taking you to court to have a judge appoint them as your guardian or conservator.
 With an Incapacity Panel, we take that public, embarrassing, and time consuming process and turn it into a private family discussion.

 - A Family Care Agreement, where families come together and create a plan for how they are going to take care of an ailing family member.
 In Family Care Agreements we stress communication and transparency among family members so that ailing members receive the best care.

 At M&B we plan for incapacity at the same level as death.
 Given the extended lifespans that we now enjoy, we are also unfortunately, likely to experience an increased period of physical and/or mental incapacity near the end of our lives.

 For many of us, this will start with short term memory loss and then proceed into Alzheimer’s or dementia, not to mention the long list of other potential ailments that could befall us.